 An hour before we leave for work, my toddler wakes up and gets incredibly clingy.
 He wraps his tiny arms around my neck and pleads, “Mommy, don’t go to work!
 Don’t go to work!” a hundred times.
 Little teardrops trickle down his cheeks and pierce my heart in all places.

-As always, we try all things to calm a child’s clingy heart while we keep an eye on the unsympathetic clock—-We cuddle for half an hour while we explain the day’s schedule.
+As always, we try all things to calm a child’s clingy heart while we keep an eye on the unsympathetic clock.
+We cuddle for half an hour while I try to blow-dry my hair.
 We promise to play with him or bring him to the park when we come home later.
-We sing and dance to a song while I blow-dry my hair.
+We sing and dance to a song while I put on my shoes, my make-up.
 We try to distract him with food, with his favorite toys and books.
-R and I pass him on to one another to fill up his love tank before we head on to our office jobs.
+R and I pass him on to one another in an effort to fill up his love tank before we head out.

 Sometimes, one of those works; most times none.
 He only wants us, mostly me.